 - What choices did they make?

-- Did they survive?
+- Did they even survive?

-I've been using my present state of mind to analyze my future plans based on the options I had along the way.
+All through my life, I've been using my present state of mind to analyze my plans based on the options I had along the way.

-I walked around the entire school and envisioned myself entering and leaving through the large steel doors that looked so familiar.
+I walked around the entire school and envisioned myself entering and leaving through the large steel doors.
+It all looked so familiar.

 Yeah, there were bullies in those days too.
 I wonder what happened to them.
 They probably got themselves killed by now.

-Oh yes, the girls!
+Oh, yes, the girls!
 Can't forget the girls.
 I was shy in those days, but one trick I had was making eye contact.
 Once I got that, the conversation started.

-As I walked back, I took a different path.
-I remember that I used to do that when I went to school.
+Well, it's time to head back to my car.
+While heading back, I took a different path.
+I remember that I used to do that in those days when I went to school.
 I used to like having a change of scenery rather than taking the same path all the time.
 So I would walk along different blocks.

 I had a few stumbling blocks in my life, but I made them into stepping-stones.— Glenn Stok